junxit/us-congress-bills-111/metadata.md

 - 2010-09-15 — Mr. Boswell moved to suspend the rules and pass the bill, as amended.
 - 2010-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6707-6708)
 - 2010-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6707-6708)
+- 2010-09-16 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.